martinboller/gse/README.md

   - ~~ospd-openvas running as root (it needs that for openvas scanning) however that should be changed to a specific account~~
   - ~~Not tested with separate scanner systems~~

-### Latest changes
+## Latest changes

+### 2021-12-19 - Put GSAD behind NGINX Proxy
+  - In order to benefit from the security features of NGINX GSAD is now being proxied through that.

 ### 2021-12-18 - Automated addition of secondary
   - The script add-secondary-2-primary.sh now does everything needed to get a secondary up and running

 ### 2021-12-12 - NodeJS 14 instead of 12.x with Buster and Bullseye
-  - Add packages for nodesource to install node 14.x instead of the lower versions in the Debian repos
+  - Add packages for nodesource to install node 14.x instead of the lower versions in the Debian repos.
+According to Greenbone documentation Node >= 14 is required

 ### 2021-11-14 - Vagrantfile and bootstrap for testing with vagrant
   - Just added some files for use with VirtualBox and Vagrant